10 Tips To Help Write Letters to Santa With Your Kids

 Writing letters to Santa is a classic holiday tradition.
 Every year American kids send over a million letters to Santa Claus for Christmas.
 And it’s that time again to put crayon to paper!
 Writing to Santa doesn’t have to be all about the “wants”; however, it can be an engaging activity to get creative, reflect on the year that has passed, and even think about other kids’ needs.
 Here are some helpful tips to keep in mind as you craft your letters.

-10 Tips To Help Write Letters to Santa With Your Kids 2
+How to Help Kids Write Letters to Santa

 One interesting exercise to do with your kids’ letters to Santa is to turn it into a diary entry of sorts.
 Encourage your kids to reflect on the year they’ve had and what they hope the new year will bring.
 They could even ask Santa what kind of year he’s had.